jmparikh/green-extension-poc/readme.md

 ## Extending the ICMP Extended Echo Reply to allow carrying only other objects:

 Presently, ICMP Extended Echo Reply is supposed to carry the Interface Identification Object.
-Extensions defined in this draft are able to be piggyback on the Extended Echo Reply.
+Extensions defined in this draft can be piggybacked after the Interface Identification Object in the Extended Echo Reply.

 But, what if we just want to use Extended Echo Reply to carry only the Environmental Information Objects or any other future extension objects?
 - Hence we took experimental liberty to use the "State" field in the ICMP Extended Echo Reply: